rekalogika/rekalogika.dev/docs/rekapager/04-pager-pageritem.md

 to determine the current page from the context of the request, and it needs to be able to generate URLs for each page.
 Therefore, a factory should be used to instantiate a pager, and the factory will be framework-specific.

+A pager has many pager items.
+A pager item is an extended page object that contains a URL.

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import ThemedImage from '@theme/ThemedImage';